oasis-tcs/openc2-usecases/SBOM-PoC/MqttBroker.md

 ```
 # Use Draft OpenC2 MQTT Transfer Specification

-The plugfest will use WD04 of the in-development OpenC2 Transfer Specification as the working standard of use of MQTT.
+The plugfest will use WD04 of the in-development OpenC2 Transfer Specification as the working standard for use of MQTT.
 This version of the document can be found at:

 https://github.com/oasis-tcs/openc2-transf-mqtt/blob/v1.0_wd04/transf-mqtt-v1.0.md